Teaching English in France: Living in France

 Airfare

 Like accommodations, the vast majority of employers will not provide airfare to their ESL teachers.
 Those wishing to teach English in France will be expected to arrange their own air travel to Europe.
-Setting aside some time to do research can ultimately turn into a great way to save money.

 Health Benefits